Highly Vaccinated Israel Is Seeing A Dramatic Surge In New COVID Cases. Here's Why

 It was a perfect storm: The vaccine's waning protection came around the same time the more infectious delta variant arrived in Israel this summer.
 Delta accounts for nearly all infections in Israel today.

-"The most influential event was so many people who went abroad in the summer — vacations — and brought the delta variant very, very quickly to Israel," said Siegal Sadetzki, former public health director in Israel's health ministry.
+"The most influential event was so many people who went abroad in the summer — vacations — and brought the delta variant very, very quickly to Israel," said Siegal Sadetzki, a former public health director in Israel's Health Ministry.

 3. If you get infected, being vaccinated helps.

-The good news is that among Israel's serious infections on Thursday of this week, according to health ministry data, there were nine times more serious cases among unvaccinated people over age 60 (178.7 per 100,000) than among fully vaccinated people of the same age category and a little more than double the number of serious infections among unvaccinated in the under 60 crowd (3.2 per 100,000) than among the vaccinated in that age bracket.
+The good news is that among Israel's serious infections on Thursday of this week, according to Health Ministry data, the rate of serious cases among unvaccinated people over age 60 (178.7 per 100,000) was nine times more than the rate among fully vaccinated people of the same age category, and the rate of serious cases among unvaccinated people in the under-60 crowd (3.2 per 100,000) was a little more than double the rate among vaccinated people in that age bracket.

-The bad news, doctors say, is that half of Israel's seriously ill patients currently hospitalized were fully vaccinated at least five months ago.
-Most of them are over 60 years old and with comorbidities.
+The bad news, doctors say, is that half of Israel's seriously ill patients who are currently hospitalized were fully vaccinated at least five months ago.
+Most of them are over 60 years old and have comorbidities.
 The seriously ill patients who are unvaccinated are mostly young, healthy people whose condition deteriorated quickly.

-Israel's daily average number of infections has nearly doubled in the past two weeks, and increased around tenfold since mid-July, approaching the numbers during Israel's peak in the winter.
-Deaths increased from five in June to at least 248 so far this month..
-Health officials say there are currently 600 seriously ill patients hospitalized, and warn they cannot handle more than 1,000 serious infections at the same time.
+Israel's daily average number of infections has nearly doubled in the past two weeks and has increased around tenfold since mid-July, approaching the numbers during Israel's peak in the winter.
+Deaths increased from five in June to at least 248 so far this month.
+Health officials say that currently 600 seriously ill patients are hospitalized, and they warn they cannot handle more than 1,000 serious infections at the same time.

 4. Israel's high vaccination rate isn't high enough.

-Note: An earlier version of this story misspelled the Weizmann Institute of Science as the Weitzmann Institute of Science.